Request a Callback

 Botched lower eyelid surgery

-• Ectropion refers to the outward turning of the lower eyelid, exposing the inner eyelid and causing irritation.
+• An outward turning of the lower eyelid, known as ectropion, exposes the inner eyelid, causing irritation.
 This can result from excessive removal of tissue or incorrect surgical techniques.

 • Alterations in the tear drainage system can be caused during negligent lower eyelid surgery, leading to dry eyes or excessive tearing.